-Resize Image Pixels on Mac
+Resize Image Pixels on Mac: 3 Methods

 The display-size rule

 Export at roughly 2x the CSS width for high-DPI screens, not at the raw capture size of your monitor or camera.
+Pixel dimensions are not the same as DPI metadata.
+A 1920 px wide image tagged at 72 or 300 DPI still occupies 1920 px when the layout uses pixel width.

 | Where it shows | Export width hint |